All Episodes

 We utilize those to help with funneling in individuals.

-And that's why I question if it was a resource issue, you could have reached out to other local law enforcement officers in the surrounding area to request more additional assets.
+You could have reached out to other local law enforcement officers in the surrounding areas to request more additional assets.

-And you could have taken one car, Sean, one car, and put it in the parking lot of AGR with the doors locked and the lights running as a deterrent for anyone to even come in there and could have coordinated with the owners of that business to say we don't want the rally that it's going on to impede or impact your business or have people parking in your parking lot.
+And you could have taken one car, Sean, one car, and put it in the parking lot of AGR with the doors locked and the lights running as a deterrent for anyone to even come in there and could have coordinated with the owners of that business to say, we don't want the rally that is going on to impede or impact your business or have people parking in your parking lot.

 We'd like to put officers there.